Ford vs Hyundai Reliability (Detailed Comparison)

 According to RepairPal, Ford has a reliability rating of 3.5/5.0, ranking 21st out of 32 car brands.
 Hyundai takes the lead with a 4.0/5.0 rating, ranking 4th out of 32 car brands.
 On the 2022 JD Power dependability survey, Hyundai ranks higher than Ford.

-Safety ratings are higher on Hyundai than on Ford, and engine performance and gas mileage depend on which of the models from both brands you choose.
+Safety ratings are higher on Hyundai than on Ford but engine performance and gas mileage depend on which of the models from both brands you choose.
 The reliability of Ford and Hyundai varies depending on the model that you choose.

 Ford is known for producing rugged and durable trucks and SUVs, such as the Ford F-150 and the Ford Expedition.
 These vehicles are built to withstand heavy use and are often used for work or off-roading.

-Although Hyundai is known for producing more affordable and fuel-efficient cars, such as the Hyundai Elantra and the Hyundai Sonata, their trucks are not bad either.
-Ford has an upper hand when it comes to trucks, but Hyundai gets the better luxury.
+Although Hyundai is known for producing more affordable and fuel-efficient cars, such as the Hyundai Elantra and the Hyundai Sonata, their trucks aren't bad either.
+Ford has the upper hand when it comes to trucks, but Hyundai offers better luxury options.

 Hyundai vehicles are designed for everyday use and are often used as commuter cars, but they tend to run longer than Ford vehicles.
 You should remember to change the timing belt at 90,000 miles to avoid destroying the engine.

-When it comes to design, Ford and Hyundai have different approaches.
-The design philosophies of both car brands are largely different, so it's impossible to get the same engineering principles from them.
+When it comes to design, Ford and Hyundai have different approaches, so it's impossible to get the same engineering principles from them.

 Most Ford vehicles adopt rugged and durable designs, with a focus on off-road capability and towing capacity.
 This is visible in Ford trucks, like the Ford F-150 which is known for its bold and aggressive styling, which is aimed at appealing to truck buyers who want a vehicle that is ready for heavy use.

-Hyundai adopts a design philosophy that prioritizes maximizing users' emotions by creating a harmony between structure, styling, and technology to exceed expectations.
+Hyundai adopts a design philosophy that creates a harmony between structure, styling, and technology.

 The Ford brand adopts the use of the Kinetic design philosophy.
 While ensuring to portray its cars as always in motion, driver experience and car durability are emphasized.